yff-001/yff-001/README.md

 ## Hi there I'm Yufeng 👋

-I'm an electronics enthusiast who has formal training in electrical engineering.
-I'm passion about building autonomous machines.
+I was trained as an electrical engineer.

+I'm interested in autonomous vehicles and scientific visualization.